jboirazian/LuneburgLensGenerator/README.md

 # Example of use:

 We designed and builded a Luneburg Lens that operated in Band X (8-12 Ghz).
-We also wanted to use a commercial FMD 3D printer and PLA filament.
+We also wanted to use a commercial FDM 3D printer and PLA filament.

 Our design parameters were the following: